Christian-Schou/Twc-Mapster-Demo/README.md

 * Microsoft SQL Server

 ## License
-This project is Licensed under the GPU 3.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is Licensed under the GPU 3.0 License - see the [LICENSE.txt](LICENSE.txt) file for details.